liquibase/liquibase-contribute-site/docs/extensions-integrations/integrations-overview/index.md

 # Integrations Overview

-Liquibase's logic is built with no expectation on **_how_** it is run.
+Liquibase's logic is built with no expectation of **_how_** it is run.
 The same logic can be called from a CLI, from Maven, embedded in a 3rd party application, or from anywhere else.

 Because Liquibase is written in Java, any application running on the JVM can easily integrate with it.